thgs/jo/readme.md

 ## Requirements

-As of now, all Laravel requirements, plus php-imap extension
+As of now, all Laravel requirements, plus php-imap and bcmath extensions

 ## License